romerohash/staking-td-risk/optimal-staking-demo/README.md

 # Staking Tracking Error Demo

 A high-performance web application for analyzing two-asset tracking error with staking parameters.
-This tool provides real-time calculations and interactive visualizations to explore the trade-offs between staking yields and tracking error for ETH and SOL assets in portfolios tracking the Nasdaq Crypto US (NCI-US) index.
+This tool provides real-time calculations and interactive visualizations to explore the trade-offs between staking yields and tracking error for ETH and SOL assets in portfolios tracking the Nasdaq Crypto Index (NCI).

 ## Features